Table of Contents

 Needless to say, these are the ambitions of the Family Courts.

-As stated in the second reading speech, the key features of the Parenting Management Hearings Bill model is its multi-disciplinary approach.
+As stated in the second reading speech, the key feature of the Parenting Management Hearings parenting Bill model is its multi-disciplinary approach.
 The panel will be constituted by members with specialised skills and expertise in family law.

 Hold on a minute…Don’t we already have this?

 The Family Courts not only provide litigants with the benefit of legal representation by family lawyers with an extensive knowledge and depth of family law but can direct the parties to professional assistance with psychologists and mental health specialists when required